KB1RD/matrix-notepad/README.md

 In addition, I think it would be a good idea to discuss future possibilities for sharing more than just text over Matrix and the possibility of creating a unified 'app host' client that manages permissions for applications and allows the user to browse a directory structure.

 ## Usage
-As soon as this is up, I'll work on getting a production site live.
-If you do choose to build it locally in the mean time, the setup is as follows:
+Open [matrix-notepad.kb1rd.net](https://matrix-notepad.kb1rd.net/).
 Currently, there's no proper sign in, so you sign in with your access token, which can be found under settings in Riot.im.
 ![Setup](static/setup.png)
 Click the gear icon in Matrix Notepad.
 This will open up a sidebar for your settings.
 You'll need...
 * Your homeserver URL (In Riot.im, go to Settings -> About and scroll down)